HeliumxU/nfh-bot/README.md

 Simple Discord Bot I'm making in my spare time and any downtime I have at work.
 Currently it's just me, a 17y/o total noob at coding who works on it, and I'd love recommendations and features to add, and maybe a bit of help adding them.

+DISCLAIMER; I'm not good at coding, many parts are ripped and merged from other projects and other peoples "solutions"

 And for a last time; plastering this sign, because it's important.

 |---------- WARNING ----------|